PhearakBothBunna/BBRainZ/README.md

 # BBRainZ
-For the hackathon 2022 spring in WSU Pullman
+For the Crimson Code Hackathon 2022 Spring in WSU Pullman